The Indigenous people of West Papua have long endured human rights abuses, environmental degradation, and cultural suppression.

 05

-to raise awareness about the situation in West Papua and advocate for change.
+We engage with policymakers, media outlets, and the public to raise awareness about the situation in West Papua and advocate for change.
+We provide educational resources and foster dialogue to promote a peaceful resolution to the conflict.

 Monday – Friday